TRIP TO DELPHI-

 Second stop at Delphi’s famous archaeological site of ancient settlement on Mount Parnassus overlooking beautiful hills, slopes, valleys and ruins.
 This is walking up activity down and up the hill on natural stairs and paths.
 It takes around 2 hours.

-After visiting archaeological sites of Delphi, the trip passes through scenic village of Arachova at about 1000m altitude.
+After visiting archaeological sites of Delphi, the trip passes through the scenic village of Arachova at about 1000m altitude.
 Arachova is the best winter resort of Greece and famous for skiing.

 Lunch at Arachova